 That said, sole proprietors can sign up for a business bank account using their DBA name, which is another step that goes a long way toward making customers feel more comfortable doing business with you.

 In New Hampshire, DBAs are often referred to as “trade name”.
-Before selecting a trade name, you’ll first need to check its availability by searching it here.
+Before selecting a trade name, you’ll first need to check its availability by searching it.
 For help determining your name, you may also choose to consult New Hampshire’s guidelines on name availability.
-When you’ve selected a name, you can claim it by competing an Application for Registration of Trade Name either by mail using this PDF or through NHQuickStart, New Hampshire’s online filing service.
+When you’ve selected a name, you can claim it by competing an Application for Registration of Trade Name either by mail or through NHQuickStart, New Hampshire’s online filing service.

 Sole proprietors without employees usually don’t need to acquire a federal tax ID number (EIN), because as a one-person business, you can typically just use your own social security number for most things an EIN is used for.
 Still, if you would rather not use your SSN for privacy purposes, it would be a good idea to get an EIN regardless.